twse/random-stuff/README.md

 ## Adding one name to Mozilla credits list using command line
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.
-1. Clone the **mozilla/community-data** repository via `git clone`.
+1. Clone the `mozilla/community-data` repository.
 2. Edit the names.csv file to add your name at the end or use `echo name,sortkey >> names.csv`.
 3. Commit the new file using `git commit -a -m 'name <email>: "citation"'` replaced with your name, email and citation.
-4. Push your changes with `git push` if your GitHub account has commit and write access for the **mozilla/community-data** repository.
+4. Push your changes with `git push` using `gurumukhi` as the username.
 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear straight away with the last updated date being changed.

 ## Adding one name to Mozilla credits list using GitHub's web user interface
 Direct modifications can only be done when you're committing and logged in as @gurumukhi.
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.
-1. Go to the credits directory, click the names.csv file and the pencil at the top-right corner to edit it.
+1. Go to the `credits` directory of `community-data` repository, click the names.csv file and the pencil at the top-right corner to edit it.
 2. Add your name at the end or use `echo name >> names.csv`.
 3. Use the name &lt;email&gt;: "citation" format for the commit message.
 4. Commit directly to the master branch but do not create a pull request.